 Sounds familiar?
 Our current culture has many of these same issues.
 Why?

 When I base what is right and wrong on what I think, I’m in trouble.
 Then I’m just like these Israelites – doing what I see fit and letting my standards waiver in whatever direction the wind is blowing.

 God has been very clear to you and me on moral boundaries.
 His Word to us is full of direction and guidance.
 I might not like all of it.
 You may not agree with all of it.
 But that doesn’t change his Word to us.

-This picture of the Umbrella of God’s Blessing sticks in my head and reminds me that one of my main goals in life is to stay in line with God.
+This picture of the Umbrella of God’s Blessing is stuck my head and reminds me that one of my main goals in life is to stay in line with God.
 When I obey God and follow the compass he has given me, I am placing my life under his umbrella of blessing.
 When I don’t obey God and just do what I want to do, I am stepping out from under his umbrella.
 I can’t expect God to bless my decisions and life when I’m not obeying him.

 It’s my choice and I choose to stay under the umbrella – every hour of every day.